framps/raspiBackup/README.md

 raspiBackup is maintained just by me - framp.
 If you find raspiBackup useful please donate to support future development and acknowledge support.
 For details how to donate see [here](https://www.linux-tips-and-tricks.de/en/donations/)

-## Feature requests

-Anybody is welcome to create feature requests in github.
-They are either immediately scheduled for the next release or moved into the [backlog](https://github.com/framps/raspiBackup/issues?q=is%3Aissue+is%3Aclosed+label%3ABacklog).
-The backlog will be reviewed every time a new release is planned and some issues are picked up and will be implemented in the next release.
-If you find some features useful just add a comment to the issue with :+1:.
-This helps to prioritize the issues in the backlog.

 ## Much more detailed documentation

  * [English](https://linux-tips-and-tricks.de/en/all-raspibackup-articles/)